ga4gh/va-spec/docs/source/core-information-model/entities/information-entities/study-result.rst

 **2. Use of the** ``StudyResult.dataItems`` **attribute:**

 * The model specifies use of a key-value based ``DataItem`` object to capture the meaning and value of each type of data item captured in a given StudyResult.
 But in practice, profiles for specific StudyResult types may choose to define one or more specializations of the generic ``dataItems`` attribute as named attributes.
 This makes the data more succinct and parsable, and allows specific constraints to be applied and validated for different data items.
-* For example, a **CohortAlleleFrequencyStudyResult** profile may define a named ``focusAlleleFrequency`` attribute that is required, and a named ``focusAlleleCount`` attribute that is optional - both of which conceptually specialize the core-im ``dataItems'`` property.
+* For example, a **CohortAlleleFrequencyStudyResult** profile may define a named ``focusAlleleFrequency`` attribute that is required, and a named ``focusAlleleCount`` attribute that is optional - both of which conceptually specialize the gks-core ``dataItems'`` property.
 Under this approach, the core ``dataItems`` attribute acts as a placeholder to seed such specializations, but is not used directly in StudyResult profiles.